EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 Step 3 - Invest Your Funds

-• You can transfer the funds into an escrow account.
+- In some cases, you can transfer the funds into an escrow account.
 (The release of funds would be conditional on I-526 approval and adjustment of status or visa issuance.)
+This should be carefully overseen by an experienced EB-5 immigration attorney.

 Step 4 - File Form I-526

-• Your green card is conditional for 2 years to allow for you to complete the EB-5 requirements.
-The requirements include creating 10 full-time jobs for US workers and maintaining an “at risk” investment in the project.
+- Your green card is conditional for 2 years to allow for you to complete the EB-5 requirements.
+The requirements include creating 10 full-time jobs for US workers and maintaining an “at risk” investment in the new commercial enterprise for the required period of time.

 Step 5 - Adjustment of Status/Visa Processing